JuliaLinearAlgebra/LowRankApprox.jl/README.md

 This difference can be attributed to Julia's tight integration with Fortran and C as well as to some low-level memory management not available in traditional dynamic languages.

 LowRankApprox has been fully tested in Julia v0.4.0.
-The apparent build errors reported by Travis CI seem to be due to the reference 64-bit Julia installation being built with 32-bit BLAS.
+The apparent build errors reported by Travis CI seem to be due to the reference 64-bit Julia installation being compiled against 32-bit BLAS.

 ## Installation